 Below is an overview of snowberry, combining the best of Western Science, Oriental Medicine, Traditional Chinese Medicine (TCM), Shamanism, Folklore, and a wide range of healing modalities.
 Gain a balanced and thorough understanding of the healing properties of snowberry.

 How to take FULL advantage of Snowberry's healing powers...

 JOIN ME in an exploration of the healing herb, Snowberry (Xue Rui).
 Explore the benefits and applications of Snowberry, from Eastern and Western perspectives, and so much more!

 Western Name: Snowberry

 Key Actions: Disinfectant, Diuretic, Febrifuge, Laxative, Emetic

-Medicinal Uses: Stomach disorders, colds, menstrual complaints, diarrhea, promote urination, tuberculosis, impetigo, eczema, injuries, burns, parasites, venereal disease, muscle aches, constipation, cleanse the womb post birthing.
+Medicinal Uses: Stomach disorders, colds, menstrual complaints, diarrhea, poor urination, tuberculosis, impetigo, eczema, injuries, burns, parasites, venereal disease, muscle aches, constipation, post-birthing womb cleanse.

 Pin Yin: Xue Rui

 Key Actions: Clears Heat, Promotes Urination, Soothes Skin, Kills Parasites